 It's all a matter of creating content your target audience likes, which will lead to interaction and many opportunities to demonstrate your abilities.
 Whether talking about a makeup demo or an exciting blog about makeup techniques, the possibilities are almost endless.

-So, what social media site do you utilize for professional use?
+So, what social media site do you utilise for professional use?

-You really need to pick one platform and focus your attention on it, as it will take too long to run profiles on all of them.
+You need to pick one platform and focus on it, as it will take too long to run profiles on all of them.
 The key to knowing which is right for you is knowing where your audience hangs out and what each offers.

-To help you decide, we now take a brief look at the pros and cons of each of the leading platforms, with just one notable omission - LinkedIn.
+To help you decide, we now briefly examine the pros and cons of each of the leading platforms, with just one notable omission - LinkedIn.
 We do so because while it's great for establishing yourself as a pro, it's not set up for marketing your makeup artist wares.